Last updated: 02/04/2009

 Licensing

-In order to be legal to drive your HDT you may need to upgrade the class of license you hold.
+In order to be legal to drive your HDT (or motor home, or pickup/trailer combo) you may need to upgrade the class of license you hold.
 It varies wildly by state, but is usually based on the GVWR of the vehicle, or the combination of vehicles when towing.
 Some states, such as Washington, don’t require any upgrade of your license, as long as the truck is for personal use.
 Washington is also an example of a state that does not have an “upgraded” license class.
 You either have a “regular” license, that entitles you to drive any weight private vehicle, or you have a CDL.
+You can find a summary of licensing laws on the Changing Gears website.

 Many states have upgraded classes of license, based on the GVWR.
 I’ll use Texas as an example.
-In Texas, if the GVWR of the vehicle exceeds 26,000 lbs, or if the GVRW of the vehicle and the trailer together exceed 26,000 lbs (if the trailer is over 10,000 GVWR) then you need a Class A non-CDL license.
+In Texas, if the GVWR of the vehicle exceeds 26,000 lbs, or if the GVWR of the vehicle and the trailer together exceed 26,000 lbs (if the trailer is over 10,000 GVWR) then you need a Class A non-CDL license - otherwise known as a Class A "Exempt" license.
 This is basically a Class A CDL without the parts pertaining to paperwork (such as logbooks and in-service times).
-This is true even if the HDT is registered as a motorhome.
+This is true even if the HDT is registered as a motor home.
 Note that even a large pickup, like an F450 may require this upgraded license, if used with a heavy trailer.
 It is based on the GVWR, NOT the actual scaled weights.
+For Texas, the test is pretty simple.
+Study Chapter 14 of the CDL licensing handbook.
+You then take a written test - you must get 14 of the 20 questions correct.
+After that you have to take a road test with your truck and trailer.
+In many locations this may take up to two to three weeks to schedule.
+The road test in Livingston is pretty simple - there are several tight turns, but it is basically driving around town.
+In some locations you have to parallel park the trailer - yes, you read that right.
+But in Livingston the most that you ever have to do is back in a straight line.

 Some states (only a few) require a true CDL to drive an HDT.

 There is also the issue of being stopped in another state and the officer not recognizing your license as being valid.
 This is especially true if you live in one of the few states that allow you to legally drive the HDT with a class C (or passenger vehicle) license.
 You do not want to be in the situation of having to fight a citation like this.
 If you do decide to drive your HDT with a “normal” license in other states then I would carry a copy of the appropriate state vehicle code with you.
-You don’t want to be put “out of service” by an overzealous officer.
+You don’t want to get a ticket for an "out of class" license.
+Bear in mind that licensing and registration is reciprical between the states - so if you are legal in your state of domicile you can drive legally anywhere.

-If you want a good RV driving school, that can also teach you to properly drive your truck, check with Dick Reed.
-They come highly recommended.
-It is one-on-one instruction. http://www.rvschool.com/
+If you want a good RV driving school, that can also teach you to properly drive your truck, check with the RV Driving School.
+They come highly recommended, and it is one-on-one instruction. http://www.rvschool.com/

 Getting Your Truck Home